 Chemical Manufacturing Methods: Batch vs. Continuous Processing

 Chemicals are manufactured using one of two distinct methods: batch or continuous.
 A continuous operation requires a constant raw material feed to the process vessel and continual product withdrawal.
 A batch process, which is used by specialty chemical manufacturers, requires intermittent introduction of frequently changing raw materials, varying process conditions within the vessel, and different removal methods.
 In batch processing, vessels are often idle while waiting for raw materials or undergoing quality control checks and cleaning.
 Thus, emissions from batch processing are substantially different from those of continuously operating processes.

 The major concern of specialty chemical manufacturers in 1921 was the need for barriers to foreign manufacturers importing into the United States.
 Members of this specialized sector of the infant chemical industry felt that American companies had the knowledge and capacity to compete against these more well-established companies in countries like Germany that were dominating the U.S. market.
 Thus, they created a trade association – then the Synthetic Organic Chemicals Manufacturers Association – to advocate for their needs.

-There are many legislative and regulatory issues that face the specialty chemical industry.
+There are many legislative and regulatory issues facing the specialty chemical industry.
 The Toxic Substances Control Act is the hottest industry issue with the recent introduction of a bipartisan bill to reform the nation’s chemical laws – the Lautenberg-Vitter Chemical Safety Improvement Act of 2013.